Why Bob Mankoff matters

 He drew cartoons, yes.
 He also edited them, licensed them, archived them, explained them, defended them, commercialized them, and in some cases tried to teach computers something about why they work.
 That is a much stranger and more ambitious career than a standard cartoonist bio suggests.

 The old version correctly recognized that Mankoff mattered at The New Yorker.
 But it treated him mainly as a talented cartoonist who later became an editor.
-The fuller story is that he became one of the people most responsible for making American magazine cartooning legible as both an art and a system.
+The fuller story is that he became one of the people most responsible for making American magazine cartooning legible as art, inventory, craft, and repeatable editorial practice.

 He earned authority the slow way